 The deadline for the Arizona Commerce Authority to certify new computer data centers for tax relief for computer data centers is extended ten years, to December 31, 2033.
 The minimum investment of \$100 million in new renewable energy facilities in Arizona that a taxpayer must make in order to qualify for the tax credit for renewable energy investment may include investments made by a third-party entity on behalf of or for the direct benefit of the taxpayer.
 For taxpayers using investments made by third-party entities on behalf of or for the direct benefit of the taxpayer, the investment threshold is \$1.5 billion, instead of \$1.25 billion.
 A third-party entity cannot include the owner or operator of the international operations center or affiliated entities.
-The exemption from the retail classification of transaction privilege taxes (TPT) for computer data equipment sold to the owner, operator or qualified colocation tenant of a computer data center for use in the qualified computer data center is deleted and replaced with a deduction from the tax base of the retail classification of TPT for such computer data equipment.
+The exemption from the retail classification of transaction privilege taxes (TPT) for computer data equipment sold to the owner, operator or qualified colocation tenant of a computer data center for use in the gualified computer data center is deleted and replaced with a deduction from the tax base of the retail classification of TPT for such computer data equipment.
 Session law requires any claim for refund of TPT based on the retroactive application of this change to be submitted to the Department of Revenue by December 31, 2021.
 The aggregate refund amount is capped at \$10,000.
 Interest is not allowed and may not be compounded on any refundable amount of these claims if paid before July 1, 2022.
 Contains a legislative intent section.
 Retroactive to tax period beginning September 13, 2013.
 Nonseverability clause.
 AS PASSED HOUSE

-First sponsor: Rep. Toma (R - Dist 22)

-Others: Rep. Cook (R - Dist 8), Rep. Dunn (R - Dist 13), Rep. Osborne (R - Dist 13)

-COMPUTER DATA CENTERS; TAX INCENTIVES 3/2 referred to Senate fin.

-COMPUTER DATA CENTERS; TAX INCENTIVES 2/24 passed House 41-17; ready for Senate.

-COMPUTER DATA CENTERS; TAX INCENTIVES 2/24 House COW approved with amend #4306.

-COMPUTER DATA CENTERS; TAX INCENTIVES 2/22 from House rules okay.

-COMPUTER DATA CENTERS; TAX INCENTIVES 2/17 from House ways-means with amend #4306.

-COMPUTER DATA CENTERS; TAX INCENTIVES 2/17 House ways-means do pass; report awaited.

-COMPUTER DATA CENTERS; TAX INCENTIVES 2/1 referred to House ways-means.
+First sponsor: Rep. Toma (R - Dist 22) Others: Rep. Cook (R - Dist 8), Rep. Dunn (R - Dist 13), Rep. Osborne (R - Dist 13) H2649 Daily HistoryDate ActionCOMPUTER DATA CENTERS; TAX INCENTIVES 4/1Senate COW approved with amend #4855 and flr amend #4999.COMPUTER DATA CENTERS; TAX INCENTIVES 3/23 from Senate rules okay.COMPUTER DATA CENTERS; TAX INCENTIVES 3/18 from Senate fin with amend #4855.COMPUTER DATA CENTERS; TAX INCENTIVES 3/17 Senate fin do pass; report awaited.COMPUTER DATA CENTERS; TAX INCENTIVES 3/2 referred to Senate fin.COMPUTER DATA CENTERS; TAX INCENTIVES 2/24 passed House 41-17; ready for Senate.COMPUTER DATA CENTERS; TAX INCENTIVES 2/24 House COW approved with amend #4306.COMPUTER DATA CENTERS; TAX INCENTIVES 2/17 from House ways-means with amend #4306.COMPUTER DATA CENTERS; TAX INCENTIVES 2/17 House ways-means do pass; report awaited.COMPUTER DATA CENTERS; TAX INCENTIVES 2/17 referred to House ways-means.